zowe/docs-site/docs/user-guide/systemrequirements.md

 To enable multi-factor authentication, you must install [IBM Z Multi-Factor Authentication](https://www.ibm.com/us-en/marketplace/ibm-multifactor-authentication-for-zos).
 For information on using MFA in Zowe, see [Multi-Factor Authentication](mvd-configuration.md#multi-factor-authentication-configuration).

-### Using web tokens for SSO on for ZLUX and ZSS
+### Using web tokens for SSO on ZLUX and ZSS

 In order to use web tokens for SSO on ZLUX and ZSS, users must first create a PKCS#11 token.
-See [Creating a PKCS#11 Token](configure-certificates.md#Creating-a-PKCS#11-Token) for more information.
+See [Creating a PKCS#11 Token](configure-certificates.md#creating-a-pkcs11-token) for more information.

 ## Zowe CLI requirements (client)